davidenunes/exp/README.md

     return x ** 2
 ```

-The module simply computes the square of a parameter ``x``.
-Note that ``kwargs`` is included in case the experiment runner dispatcher sends other parameters (that might not be used by your module).
+This module computes the square of a parameter ``x``.
+Note that ``kwargs`` is included to capture other parameters that the experiment runner might use (even if they are not used by your module).
 Since run receives a dictionary, you could also define it as follows.

 ```python
 def run(**kwargs):